Cape Cod Rail Trail: Nickerson State Park to Wellfleet trailhead

 The trail continues to cross Namskaket Creek into Orleans between miles 11 and 12.
 The crossing of Route 6 between miles 12 and 13, near exit 89 on the highway, constitutes the trail's only (and brief) on-road section.
 The trail follows Salty Ridge Road to West Road, where it turns right over the Route 6 overpass.
 It then turns left and leaves West Road heading northeast into downtown Orleans.
 The CCRT crosses Main Street just past mile 13; this area in downtown has several bike shops and dining establishments.
 A parking area is located off of Old Colony Way, named for the former railroad that the trail runs on.
 The landscape changes to a less dense residential area as it leaves downtown.
 The third crossing of Route 6 is an overpass just before mile 14 and just east of the Orleans rotary.

 The trail enters Eastham shortly after this, at which point there is a large salt marsh, Boat Meadow Creek, on the west side of the trail.
 It was at this location that a rudimentary canal, Jeremiah's Gutter, had existed in the 1700s, allowing passage from Cape Cod Bay to the Cove area of Orleans.
 Around mile marker 15, the trail enters the residential section of Eastham, crossing Gov. Prence Road.
 The trail remains relatively straight through most of Eastham, and at-grade road crossings are fairly frequent.
 Locust Road, between miles 16 and 17, is a signed bike route to the Nauset Bicycle Trail (which brings cyclists and pedestrians to Coast Guard Beach) and the Salt Pond Visitor Center, as well as other points in the Cape Cod National Seashore.
 In the North Eastham area, just west of the trail's intersection with Brackett Road, there are bike shops as well as delis and a Ben and Jerry's ice cream shop.
 North of Brackett Road, the trail runs closer to Route 6 and several motels and restaurants on the east side of the highway are connected directly to the trail.

 The CCRT enters Wellfleet near mile 19.
 Sparse residential development lies west of the trail, while the east side of the trail is fronted by a power line right-of-way, with undeveloped National Seashore land beyond that.
 North of mile 21, the trail intersects Marconi Beach Road, which leads to Marconi Beach and the Marconi Station site.
-Sparse development continues, with the trail ending near mile 22, at Lecount Hollow Road in Wellfleet.
-This trailhead has the only parking area on the trail north of Orleans.
+Sparse development continues as the trail passess Lecount Hollow Road in Wellfleet.
 The road provides access to several Wellfleet town beaches.
+As of 2023, the trail terminated after 25.5 miles at the Wellfleet Hollow State Campground.